Part-Time Love

-"Part-Time Love" is a song written by English musician Elton John with lyrics by Gary Osborne.
-It is the sixth track off his 1978 album, A Single Man.
+"Part-Time Love" is a song written by British musician Elton John with lyrics by Gary Osborne.
+It is the sixth track off his 1978 album A Single Man.
 It is also the opening track of side two.
-It proved to be one of the most popular singles the pair wrote, along with 1982's "Blue Eyes" and the 1980 US million seller "Little Jeannie".
+It proved to be one of the most popular singles the pair wrote, along with 1982's "Blue Eyes" and the 1980 US million-seller "Little Jeannie".
 It was banned in the Soviet release of the album along with another song, "Big Dipper".
-The single reached No. 15 in the UK and peaked just outside the Top 20 in the US at No. 21.
+The single reached No. 15 in the UK and peaked just outside the Top 20 in the US at No. 22.

 Lyrical meaning

 In the 29 September 1979 edition of the Ann Landers advice column, one writer going by the title "Want A Better Environment For Our Youth" alleged that these lyrics of this song dealt with adultery: "You've been seen running around...Don't tell me what to do when you've been doing it too."